daniel-bray-sonalake/hyperdev-mongo-pivot/README.md

 I wanted to solve a realistic problem, so I hooked this up to an online mongo database, and rendered it using some simple jquery in a pivot table.

+Why pivots?
+We all go a little mad sometimes, and I do love pivots

 - You can hook this up to any mongo database you want, but I've used [mlab.com](http://mlab.com) - which is a simple enough online mongo service that will give you a free, small, one-database instance for prototyping.
 - I've used Nicolas Kruchten's [javascript pivot table](http://nicolas.kruchten.com/pivottable/examples/) to render the data
 - The data being used in my system came from [jsonstudio](http://jsonstudio.com/resources/), and i ssome sample json data about projects funded by the world bank